Tax Return Canada season is underway…

 1. Tax return Canada deadline

 Know the facts.
-Get your tax return for Canada in by the 30 April deadline so you don’t get penalised by the Canadian Revenue Office.
+Get your tax return for Canada in by the deadline so you don’t get penalised by the Canadian Revenue Office.
+Usually the filing deadline for individuals is April 30, but in 2020 this was extended to June 1 due to the outbreak of COVID-19.

 2. Your residency status